Enet4/generator-dicoogle-webplugin/README.md

     npm install -g generator-dicoogle-webplugin

 ## Usage
-Create a directory for the web UI plugin project and run the generator:
+Create a directory for the web UI plugin project and run the generator on it:

-    mkdir dicoogle-my-webplugin
+    mkdir webplugin-project # or your directory name of choice cd webplugin-project
     yo dicoogle-webplugin

 Then simply follow the instructions.
 The generated project will contain a README file with building and deployment instructions.